Your AI. Your data.

 }

-Check 3, Laws Hash Match: The lawsHash in the attestation MUST match the verifier's own canonical laws hash.
+Check 3, Laws Hash Match: The lawsHash MUST match the verifier's own canonical laws hash.

-Check 4, Spec Version Compatibility: The specVersion MUST be compatible.
-Agents MUST accept attestations from the same major version.
+Check 4, Spec Version Compatibility: The specVersion MUST be compatible (same major version).

 |---|---|---|